testomatio/reporter/docs/env-variables.md

 When running on CI, use secrets.

-To read environment variables from `env` file, use [dotenv](https://www.npmjs.com/package/dotenv) package.
+To read environment variables from `.env` file, use [dotenv](https://www.npmjs.com/package/dotenv) package.
 And read the env file via:
 ```javascript
 require('dotenv').config({ path: '.env' }); // or any other path
 ```